100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Representation of the People Act

-The 1918 Representation of the People Act receives royal assent, giving the vast majority of men over the age of 21 the right to vote.
+The 1918 Representation of the People Act receives Royal Assent, giving the vast majority of men over the age of 21 the right to vote.
 For the first time, female property owners aged over 30 also receive the franchise.
 The legislation trebles the electorate in both Britain and Ireland, increasing in Britain from 8 million to 21 million, and from 800,000 to 2 million eligible voters in Ireland.

 21 Jan 1919